Meet Heather

 If you lie awake replaying conversations, push yourself until you crash, or feel guilty any time you set a boundary, know that you’re not alone.
 These cycles aren’t personal failings.
 They’re survival strategies shaped by family, culture, and systems that tell us rest is weak, authenticity is risky, and self-sacrifice is the standard.

-Even high achievers carry this burden: when your success is fueled by self-doubt, the pressure never turns off.
+Many of my clients struggle with setting boundaries, people-pleasing, or questioning their sense of identity and worth.
+A lot of people don’t realize that high achievers carry this burden too: when your success is fueled by self-doubt, the pressure never turns off.
 But it doesn’t have to stay this way.

 Who I Help